-Wanted for a long time, serial killer Gabriel Engel gets arrested in a spectacular police strike.
+Wanted for a long time, serial killer Gabriel Engel gets arrested in a spectacular police raid.
 Small town cop Michael Martens travels to the big city to interrogate him and finds out more then he is looking for.

 13-year-old Sinikka vanishes on a hot summer night.
 Her bicycle is found in the exact place where a girl was killed 23 years ago.
 The dramatic present forces those involved in the original case to face their past.